-We also note that the export of moisture at the southern boundary disappears after August and 368 changes sign in September.
-This is due to changes in the background meridional specific humidity 369 gradient (Figure 7).
-The mean specific humidity field shows a reversed meridional gradient during 370 JJA (i.e., higher humidities in the subtropics than at the equator), and a normal meridional gradient 371 before and after JJA.
-The reversed specific humidity gradient is due to the strong mean moisture 372 flux convergence and high land surface temperature over the EA during the EASM.
-As shown in 373 Equation 2, the TC eddy moisture flux is composed of three terms $(\bar{\mathbf{v}} \cdot \mathbf{q}' + \mathbf{v}' \cdot \bar{\mathbf{q}} + \mathbf{v}' \cdot \mathbf{q}')$.
-Among 374 them, the second term (i.e., the mean specific humidity transported by TC eddies) dominates (not 375 shown).
-Therefore, when comparing the TC moisture flux in August and September, though the 376 TC eddies themselves are similar in structure, the TC moisture flux changes its sign due to the 377 reversed moisture meridional gradient.
-378 to moisture flux on the eastern boundary needs to be located north of $16^{\circ}N$ between $100^{\circ}-121^{\circ}E$ 383 (the dotted line in Figure 8).
-In September, 54% of the westward-moving TCs appear to the north 38 of this line, and this proportion decreases to 24% in October.
-Although there are fewer total 385 westward-moving TCs in July and August, there are more westward-moving TCs north of 16°N (90% in July and 73% in August).
-The range and position of WNPSH shown in Figure 4 also 387 indicate changes in background circulation that contribute to this shift.
-In October, the WNPSH 388 locates at lower latitude and is elongated from the east of Philippine westward to reach the Indo-389 China Peninsula.
-The easterlies along the southern flank of the WNPSH favour more westward-390 moving TCs, and because of its low latitude, more TCs are located to the south of 16°N. 39
+We also note that the export of moisture at the southern boundary disappears after August and changes sign in September.
+This is due to changes in the background meridional specific humidity gradient (Fig. 7).
+The mean specific humidity field shows a reversed meridional gradient during JJA (i.e., higher humidity in the subtropics than at the equator) and a normal meridional gradient before and after JJA.
+The reversed specific humidity gradient is due to the strong mean moisture flux convergence and high land surface temperature over EA during the EASM.
+As shown in Eq.
+(2), the TC eddy moisture flux is composed of three terms ($\overline{\mathbf{v}}q' + \mathbf{v}'\overline{q} + \mathbf{v}'q'$).
+Among them, the second term (i.e., the mean specific humidity transported by TC eddies) dominates (not shown).
+Therefore, when comparing the TC moisture flux in August and September, although the TC eddies themselves are similar in structure, the TC moisture flux changes its sign due to the reversed moisture meridional gradient.

+Another interesting point is that, as shown in Fig. 8, although September and October feature more westward-moving TCs (57 and 62 TCs, respectively), the TC moisture flux transport through the eastern boundary is smaller compared to that of August or July, which have 40 or 52 westward-moving TCs, respectively.
+This is due to the seasonal shift of TC locations: any TC that contributes to moisture flux on the eastern boundary needs to be located north of 16°N between 100° and 121°E (the dotted line in Fig. 8).
+In September, 54% of the westward-moving TCs appear to the north of this line, and this proportion decreases to 24% in October.
+Although there are fewer total westward-moving TCs in July and August, there are more westward-moving TCs north of 16°N (90% in July and 73% in August).
+The range and position of WNPSH shown in Fig. 4 also indicate changes in background circulation that contribute to this shift.
+In October, the WNPSH locates at lower latitude and is elongated from the east of Philippine westward to reach the Indo-China Peninsula.
+The easterlies along the southern flank of the WNPSH favor more westward-moving TCs and, because of its low latitude, more TCs are located to the south of 16°N.